MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-You are reading a practical guide on how to convert a pre-existing NDIS 6.x miniport driver into a WDF-based networking client miniport driver (called the client driver in this section).
+This page describes how to convert a pre-existing NDIS 6.x miniport driver into a WDF-based networking client miniport driver.

-Before beginning this conversion, it will be helpful to understand some of the <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/wdf/index">basic architecture & conventions</a> of WDF.
+Before beginning the conversion, it will be helpful to understand some of the [basic architecture and conventions](../wdf/index.md) of WDF.

 ## Compilation Settings

-Ensure your project links against the latest version of KMDF.
-Also link against NetAdapterCxStub.lib (located in “Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0”).
+Ensure that your project links against the latest version of KMDF.
+Also link against NetAdapterCxStub.lib (located in `Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0`).

-It is no longer strictly necessary to link against ndis.lib, although you may still want to use some NDIS APIs, so you may still link against it.
+It is no longer strictly necessary to link against `ndis.lib`, although you may still want to use some NDIS APIs, so you may still link against it.

 It is no longer necessary to set NDIS preprocessor macros, like NDIS650_MINIPORT=1.